BREA Bulletin

 For details, please click here: New Education Requirements

-• New Pathways to a Career in Real Estate Appraisal!
+• Pathways to a Career in Real Estate Appraisal

-Aspiring appraisers now have more options than ever before to earn their real estate appraiser license in California.
-For the first time in the history of licensure, candidates can choose from three distinct pathways to gain the experience required for licensure:
+Whether you're just starting out or exploring alternative routes, California now offers more inclusive and accessible options to help you become a licensed real estate appraiser.
+For the first time in history of the licensure, candidates can choose from three distinct pathways to gain experience required for licensure.

 • Earn Experience Under a Supervisor